martinrotter/rssguard/resources/docs/Documentation.md

 * It allows maximum of 250 API calls per day.

 ## Notifications
 RSS Guard allows you to configure behavior of desktop notifications.
-There is a number of events to be configured:
+There is a number of events which can be configured:
 * new messages downloaded,
 * downloading of messages started,
 * login OAuth tokens refreshed,